Edward Littleton (died 1610): The Essex rebellion

-Littleton's own version, as told on 18 February to John Popham (Lord Chief Justice) and Edward Coke, the Attorney General, had features in common but was incompatible.
+Littleton's own version, as told on 18 February to John Popham (judge) and Edward Coke, the Attorney General, had features in common but was incompatible.
 He claimed that he had visited Essex House only to hear a sermon.
 Finding there was none, he left and then encountered the Lord Chief Justice, with whom he conversed briefly.
 Shortly afterwards, he was arrested for debt, but was released by arrangement Mrs Vernon, his sister.
 He and James then set off for Blackfriars in search of a sermon.
 They were overtaken by Essex and his armed demonstration and forced to go along with it for fear of death.
 As soon as they heard that Thomas Gerard, a former ally of Essex, had proscribed the earl and his supporters, the Littletons got away and took refuge in a wool draper's shop near St Paul's.
 Sir Edward explained that he failed to report to the authorities on the following day, as instructed, because he was tired and lame.
 His only reason for visiting Drayton Bassett had been that he had a daughter working in the service of Lettice Knollys, whom he liked to see about once every six weeks.

 After his interrogation, Littleton's case was processed quickly: it seems that Sir Walter Raleigh was asked to expedite the cases of the Littletons, with a degree of success.
 By 26 February Edward's name had been added to a list of those "fit to be forborne from being indicted, but yet to be fined", with the proviso that he was "to be delivered upon good bonds."
 In June Sir Edward again appeared on a list, this time of those to be fined, although it was not yet decided to which of her faithful servants the Queen would grant the fine, specified as £400.
 He wrote to Cecil, asking for easy terms:

 "As I have great cause to bemoan the bitterness of my fortune so ignorantly and suddenly to be thrown into so disloyal an action, so do I acknowledge her Majesty' commiseration and your Honour's in the fine imposed upon me, accounting the same not as a compensation for my offence (having learned of your Honour that between loyalty and disloyalty there is no pecuniary proportion) but as a remembrance to posterity of her Majesty's mercy.
 Far be it from me to seek any further mitigation, yet humbly crave I pardon to unfold my estate which may move your Lordships to give me some convenient 'stalment.
 My living is divided into three parts, of which my mother has one, my brethren and sisters another, and the third, which amounteth not to two hundred pounds per annum, must suffice for the maintenance of myself and thirteen children.
 The more time I have by instalment, the better I shall be able to satisfy the fine. —London, this 13 June 1601."